T

 • Waterproof phone case

-Protects your phone from sand, water, and humidity near the ocean.
+Protects your phone from sand, saltwater, and accidental drops near water.

 Health & Safety